geekinc/terrahub-java-api-dynamodb/README.md

 ![image](https://user-images.githubusercontent.com/8188/38645675-ec708d0e-3db2-11e8-8f8b-a4a37ed612b9.png)

-The sample serverless service will create a REST API for products.
+The serverless service creates a REST API for Terrahub products.
 It will be deployed to AWS.
 The data will be stored in a DynamoDB table.

-This is a companion app for the blog post [REST API in Java using DynamoDB and Serverless](https://serverless.com/blog/how-to-create-a-rest-api-in-java-using-dynamodb-and-serverless/).

 ## Install Pre-requisites